UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 ```

-If there are files in the payload (/data) directory each file MAY be
+If there are files in the payload directory (which is either ```/data``` for a
+*Bagged DataCrate* or ```/``` for a *Working DataCrate*) each file MAY be
-described by a *Dataset* related to the
+described by a *Dataset* related to the schema:Dataset with a property
-schema:Dataset with a property *HasPart*.
+*HasPart*.

-NOTE: As per the BagIt standard, every file in the payload directory MUST be in
+NOTE: As per the BagIt standard, every file in the payload directory of a
-the BagIt Manifest.
-Describing every file in the payload directory is possible
+*Bagged DataCrate*  MUST be in the BagIt Manifest.
+Describing every file in the
-with DataCrate, but is not mandatory.
-For use-cases where it is important to
+payload directory is possible with DataCrate, but is not mandatory.
+For
-describe all files, future versions of this specification MAY allow for
+use-cases where it is important to describe all files, future versions of this
-profiles, using which it will be possible to specify constraints such as "every
+specification MAY allow for profiles, using which it will be possible to specify
-file must have a [description]".
+constraints such as "every file must have a [description]".

 To describe a file we will use this example.
 Take a file with this path, which is in the root directory fo the *Working DataCrate* dataset:

     ./cp7glop.ai

-For a *Bagged DataCrate* the path would be ```../data/cp7glop.ai``` - the relative path from ```metadata/CATALOG.json``` to the file in the payload directory.
+For a *Bagged DataCrate* the path would be ```data/cp7glop.ai``` - the relative path from ```/CATALOG.json``` to the file in the payload directory.

 An example ```DataCrate-flattened JSON-LD``` for the above would be as follows: